(Updated to reflect that Forty-two patent practitioners have asked Director Vidal to make it so. See blog post and update below.)

 This is also a trick question but for different reasons.

 The superficial answer to this question is “yes”, the USPTO will probably assign to the later US patent application the same Examiner who was assigned the task of writing the IPRP-II.
 We know this from MPEP § 903.08(b)(A) as mentioned above.
+(Note that this section of the MPEP has been revised so that this no longer happens.
+Forty-two Patent Practitioners have written to Director Vidal about this.
+See blog article.)

 But the work of USPTO as an IPEA (the work of a US patent Examiner writing the IPRP-II) is very slow.
 The World Intellectual Property Organization publishes statistics as to the timeliness by the various patent offices around the world in carrying out their various PCT duties.
 These statistics appear in a quarterly “Performance Indicators” report, the most recent of which covers the third quarter of 2013.
 Here is a graph from that report showing how long it takes USPTO to establish an IPRP-II: